 You need to first deactivate your current theme by locating its folder on your remote site, renaming the folder to a different name to deactivate it, and then falling back on a default theme to test if the error was caused by a theme instead of a plugin.

-To carry out this fix, head to your cpanel or FileZilla and open the ’wp-content’ folder.
-Open the ’themes‘ folder, locate the currently active folder and rename it to deactivate it.
+To carry out this fix, head to your Cpanel or FileZilla and open the ’wp-content’ folder.
+Then, open the ’themes‘ folder, locate the currently active folder, and rename it to deactivate it.

 Fall back on a default theme such as ‘twentyseventeen’ and test if the error ‘Are you sure you want to do this?’ is fixed.

 If the error was caused by the theme, then it is possible that the uploaded theme has syntax errors in its source code or has an incorrect format that is different from ‘.zip file’.

 You can then upload a fresh copy of the theme to fix this error.
 Otherwise, if you have a custom theme, or have made many customizations to your theme, you can have a developer check your theme and fix the error.
 You may request our service for this.

 If all other fixes fail, you will have to replace your WordPress core files as it is known to resolve a lot of issues faced by WordPress users, including this one.

 - Access your WordPress files on the server via FTP and delete all the files in the root directory except ‘wp-config.php’ and ‘wp-content’ folder

 - Download a zip file of the latest version of WordPress, unzip and save it on your system.